Filters

 nodeEnv

-The nodeEnv filter in Genesis’s foundation filters checks the current application environment (such as "development," "production," etc.) and returns true if the filter’s specified environment matches the current one.
-This filter ensures that certain features or configurations are available only in intended environments by managing environment-specific conditions.
+The filter returns true if the filter’s specified environment matches the current one.
+Use this, for example, to ensure that specific features or configurations are available only to the intended environments.

 - Dependency Injection (DI)